-We have extensive experience in these sectors working with organisations and individual clients internationally.
-We work closely with our clients to build and protect their brand to help them achieve their organisational and personal objectives.
-These can include recruiting students, building membership and engagement with alumni, winning and retention of clients, increasing book sales and the building of research and thought leadership reputation.
+We have extensive experience in these sectors working with organisations and individual clients.
+We work closely with our clients to help them achieve their organisational and communications objectives.
+These could include recruiting students, building membership and engagement with alumni, winning and retaining corporate clients, increasing book sales, dissemination of research and building their reputation as thought leaders.

 PR programmes with a positive and lasting impact on your organisation

 Communicate your messages clearly and confidently with the media